Husain Abdulla, MA | Executive Director

 Diala received a B.A. in International Studies and a minor in Women and Gender Studies from George Mason University (GMU) and has traveled extensively throughout the Arab World, including Egypt, Jordan, Lebanon and Morocco.

-As Communications Associate, Rachel leads ADHRB’s day-to-day media activities through interaction with media outlets and the public.
-Rachel also coordinates long-term communications strategies that help to raise awareness of the human rights situation in Bahrain.
-Prior to joining ADHRB, Rachel developed and helped to implement communications and advocacy strategies for the Project on Middle East Democracy (POMED).
+As Director of Communications, Rachel oversees ADHRB’s media activities through interaction with media outlets and the public.
+In addition to managing ADHRB’s social media accounts, website, and newsletter, Rachel is responsible for writing and publishing op-eds on behalf of the Executive Director, writing press statements, as well as other external documents.
+Rachel also coordinates long-term communications strategies to help to raise awareness of the human rights situation in Bahrain.
+Prior to joining ADHRB, Rachel developed and helped implement communications and advocacy strategies for the Project on Middle East Democracy (POMED).

-A recent resident of the D.C. area, Rachel moved from her home in Seattle, WA, where she served as Marketing Coordinator and Member-at-Large for the Arab Center of Washington.
+Rachel moved to DC from her home in Seattle, WA, where she served as Marketing Coordinator and Member-at-Large for the Arab Center of Washington.
 Rachel has traveled to Jordan, Syria, and Egypt, as well as a number of other countries in Europe and the Mediterranean.
 She received a BA in Near Eastern Languages and Civilizations from the University of Washington, and is proficient in Arabic.